 Sustainable Dietary Choices

 Making changes to our diet can also have a significant impact.
 Experts agree that we consume too much fish, fats, sugars, and processed foods.
-The Intergovernmental Panel on Climate Change (IPCC) recommends that we shift to a diet that primarily consists of low-carbon-footprint foods.
+The IPCC and other scientific bodies recommend that we shift to a diet that primarily consists of low-carbon-footprint foods.
 This means focusing on items like secondary cereals, pulses, fruits, and vegetables.

 By making a conscious effort to eat more plant-based foods, we can ensure a balanced diet while also lowering our carbon footprint.
 Meal-prepping is another excellent habit that can save time and resources, helping you avoid overbuying and food waste.